 The following chart shows the coverage of water and sewage services in Brazil in recent years:

-In this context, in 2007 the Brazilian federal government passed a new water and sanitation law outlining federal policies to improve the performance of the sector.
-The aim of the law was to universalize access to water and sanitation in Brazil.
-In 2013, the Brazilian federal government took one step further to improve the water and sanitation conditions in Brazil by approving the National Sanitation Plan (Plano Nacional de Saneamento Básico), or Plansab, which aims to provide universal access to drinking water by 2023, universal access to sanitation in urban areas by 2033, as well as to reach 93% coverage in terms of wastewater treatment by 2033.
+In this context, in 2007, the Brazilian government approved the water and sanitation law, which outlines the federal government policies to improve the sector’s performance.
+The law’s objective is to universalize access to water and sanitation across Brazil.
+In 2013, the Brazilian government took a step forward towards improving water and sanitation conditions in the country, approving the National Basic Sanitation Plan (Plansab), whose aim is to provide universal access to drinking water by 2023, universal access to sanitation in urban areas by 2033 and achieve 93% of sewage treatment coverage by 2033.

-Main characteristics of the private sanitation market
+Key characteristics of the private sanitation market

 The market share of the private sanitation segment in Brazil is still small, considering that only 16% of the population is served by private companies, according to Aegea’s estimates.

 Following are the main characteristics of the private water and sewage service model:

 Concession authority: municipal or state government, or state-owned company

 Tariffs: established through a competitive process (bidding), is fixed in the concession agreement and adjusted annually by inflation indices

 Obligations of private entity: achieve the physical targets (water and sewage coverage, reduction of loss distribution index, among others) established in the concession agreement